 - Participating in 'table-top' and live exercises in all three boroughs designed to test existing arrangements and identify where improvements are needed.

 - Participating in NHS major incident meetings and training exercises.

 - Sharing information with partner agencies regarding threats to human welfare.

-- Reviewing and revising its major incident and business continuity plans in light of changing circumstances.
+- Reviewing and revising our major incident and business continuity plans in light of changing circumstances.

 Community risk register

 Risks within Essex are documented in a Community Risk Register.
 A risk level is assigned based on the likelihood that an incident may take place, and the potential impact it could have.
 This directs planning and ensures organisations are prepared for the emergencies or risks most likely to occur, and which will have the biggest impact.

 The trust risk register works exactly in the same way as the community risk register i.e. identification of emergency situations or risks, an assessment of how likely they are, and an evaluation of their impact.